July 25, 2018

 Unfortunately, while the generic design of cluster management software makes it incredibly powerful, it also makes it blind to the unique properties of deep learning workloads.
 As a result, it lacks native support for many of your team’s crucial needs.
 These include distributed training, experiment tracking, metadata management, and integrated hyperparameter tuning.

 In our next post, we’ll describe these needs in more detail to better make the case for why a traditional cluster manager is an insufficient DL infrastructure solution.
-Then, we’ll outline how our product PEDL provides exactly the missing pieces needed to take your team to the next level.
+Then, we’ll outline how Determined provides exactly the missing pieces needed to take your team to the next level.